jamesfholland/galaxy-creator/README.md

 galaxy-creator
 ==============
 Author: James Holland
+Email: jamesfholland@gmail.com
 Copyright 2012
 License:
-Not sure which one yet.
+Not sure which one yet, email me if you want to use it for anything

 Citations:
 Equation for barred spiral galaxy is based on the formula found in: